 Do you want to grow as a leader?
 Do you want to keep growing?

-Here are 7 sure ways to grow as a leader:
+Here are 7 ways I guarantee you will grow as a leader:

-Desire growth – Sounds simple, but we tend to seek what we desire most.
+Sounds simple, but we tend to seek what we desire most.
 If you truly want to grow as a leader you will continually find ways to do so.
+You’ll read books, attend conferences, or get a mentor – simply because you want to grow.
 Check your heart.
-Do you really desire to grow as a leader?
+Do you really desire to grow as a leader – enough you’re willing to do something about it?

-Accept correction – No one enjoys hearing they did something wrong, but many leaders view all correction as criticism rather than an opportunity to grow.
-Growing leaders realize that correction helps them improve so they can do better next time.
-(Proverbs 12:1) Check yourself.
-Can you take correction, even when it stings a little to hear, and turn it into something good?
+No one enjoys hearing they did something wrong, but many leaders view all correction as criticism rather than an opportunity to grow.
+Growing leaders realize correction helps them improve, so they can do better the next time.
+(Proverbs 12:1) Sometimes people aren’t the best at sharing truth in love, but even in some of those occasions there is something worth hearing.
+We only know what we know – and sometimes people have to point out what we can’t see about ourselves.
+Ask yourself.
+Can you receive correction, even when it stings a little to hear, and turn it into something to help you improve as a leader?

-Recognize weaknesses – And strengths.
-When you become more aware of what you do well and what you don’t, you grow as a leader.
-You start investing more energy in the strengths and seek to minimize the weaknesses.
+And strengths.
+When you become more aware of what you do well and what you don’t, you are better prepared to grow as a leader.
+You can start investing more energy in your strengths and seek to minimize your weaknesses.
+You can find people who better compliment you as you build a team.
 Can you admit there are some things you simply aren’t good at doing?
-Are you confident enough to recognize your strengths?
+Are you confident enough to humbly recognize and maximize things you do really well?

-Refuse mediocrity – Growing leaders push themselves beyond the limits of normalcy.
-Average is common.
-Exceptional takes work.
+Growing leaders push themselves beyond the limits of normalcy.
+Average is common – exceptional takes hard work.
 Are you seeking to go beyond what’s expected?
 Are you holding yourself to standards nothing short of your very best?
-(Isn’t that even Biblical?…”Whatever you do…do as if unto the Lord”.)
+(Isn’t this even Biblical?
+“Whatever you d0 – do as if unto the Lord”.)

-Embrace failure – Falling down.
+Falling down.
 Getting back up.
 Falling down.
-Getting back up.
+Getting back up again.
 Growing leaders have learned this is a part of maturing as a leader.
-In honest evaluation, would you say you have allowed failure to shape you as a leader, or hold you back from all you could be as a leader?
+In honest evaluation, would you say you have allowed failure to shape you as a leader, or hold you back from all you could be?

 What are you doing to grow as a leader these days?